AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

 4. Resize the file system corresponding to the partition and remount the partition.

-    -   For an ext\* file system such as ext3 or ext4, run the following commands in sequence to resize the ext\* file system of the new partition and remount the partition:
+    -   ext\* file system such as ext3 and ext4:

+        Run the following command to resize the ext\* file system of the new partition:

         ```
-        [root@ecshost ~]# resize2fs /dev/vdb1
+        resize2fs /dev/vdb1
-        resize2fs 1.43.5 (04-Aug-2017)
-        Resizing the filesystem on /dev/vdb1 to 805305856 (4k) blocks.
-        The filesystem on /dev/vdb1 is now 805305856 blocks long.
-        [root@ecshost ~]# mount /dev/vdb1 /mnt
         ```

+        Run the following command to remount the partition:

+        ```
+        mount /dev/vdb1 /mnt
+        ```

+    -   XFS file system:

+        Run the following command to remount the partition:

+        ```
+        mount /dev/vdb1 /mnt
+        ```

-    -   For an XFS file system, run the following commands in sequence to remount the partition and then resize the XFS file system.
+        Run the following command to resize the XFS file system:

+        ```
+        xfs_growfs /mnt
+        ```

         **Note:** The new version xfs\_growfs identifies the device to be resized based on the mount point.
 Example: `xfs_growfs /mnt`.
 You can run the `xfs_growfs --help` command to check how to use xfs\_growfs of different versions.

-        ```
-        [root@ecshost ~]# mount /dev/vdb1 /mnt/
-        [root@ecshost ~]# xfs\_growfs /mnt
-        ```

 ## Option 4: Add and format GPT partitions

-If new disk space is added to create more GPT partitions, perform the following operations to resize the file system of the instance: In this example, a data disk of 32 TiB is used.
+If you want to resize the disk to create more GPT partitions, perform the following operations to resize the file system of the instance: In this example, a 32 TiB data disk is used.
 The existing partition /dev/vdb1 has a 4.8 TiB capacity.
 The /dev/vdb2 partition is to be created.

-1. Run the fdisk command to view information about the existing partition.
+1. Run the following command to view the information of existing partitions in the data disk:

+    ```
+    fdisk -l
+    ```

+    A command output similar to the following one is displayed:

     ```
     [root@ecshost ~]# fdisk -l